temporalio/edu-ai-workshop-agentic-loop/README.md

 │   ├── module_one_02_adding_durability/  # Temporal-based durable workflow
 │   └── module_one_03_human_in_the_loop/  # Adding human in the loop into our application
 |   └── module_one_04_agentic_loop/       # Agent that can make its own decisions
+|   └── README.md      # Instructions on how to run demos
 └── justfile           # Development automation commands
 ```